simplyzetax/Aphrodite/README.md

 It is currently not ready for production as most things aren't implemented yet.
 However, it is being worked on and will be ready soon.

+Database wise its made for Postgres so NO Your localhost MongoDB wont work 💀

 Join our discord at https://discord.gg/7njfwrAqTd

 If you skid this I will come after you